DeutscheModelUnitedNations/munify-delegator/README.md

 We are happy to recieve feedback, contributions and donations.
 Please see below for more information.

 ## Features
-+ **Registration Process**: Manage the Registration Process for Delegations, Single Applicants and Mentors
++ **Registration Process**: Manage the Registration Process for Delegations, Single Applicants and Supervisors
 + **Delegation Assignment**: Assign Delegations to Countries and Committees
 + **Delegation Management**: Manage Delegations and track their Status (like Payment Status)